AnghelLeonard/Hibernate-SpringBoot/HibernateSpringBootSliceAllCriteriaBuilderAndSort/README.md

 **[How To Remove The Extra SELECT COUNT Query in Spring Boot Slice Paging with findAll()](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootSliceAllCriteriaBuilderAndSort)**

 **This implementation:**
-- [This](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootSliceAllCriteriaBuilderAndSort) is a thin implementation based on a hard-coded SQL: `"SELECT e FROM " + entityClass.getSimpleName() + " e;"`
+- [This](https://github.com/AnghelLeonard/Hibernate-SpringBoot/tree/master/HibernateSpringBootSliceAllCriteriaBuilderAndSort) is an implementation that allows us to provide a `Sort`, so sorting results is possible.

 **Usage example:**\
 `public Slice<Player> fetchNextSlice(int page, int size) {`\